Iehikim/Iehikim.github.io/_pages/about.md

   - /about.html
 ---

-- I am a postdoctoral researcher in Department of Engineering Mechanics and the Centre for ECO2 Vehicle Design at KTH Royal Institute of Technology, Stockholm, Sweden.
+- I am a postdoctoral researcher in Department of Engineering Mechanics and the Centre for ECO2 Vehicle Design at KTH Royal Institute of Technology, Stockholm, Sweden. <br>
-  My research areas are operations scheduling, production planning, combinatorial optimization problem, design and operation of manufacturing, environmental conscious manufacturing, reverse logistics and operations research applications.
-I am always looking for opportunities for research collaborations with both academic and industry partners.
+  My research areas are operations scheduling, production planning, combinatorial optimization problem, design and operation of manufacturing, environmental conscious manufacturing, reverse logistics and operations research applications. <br>
+  I am always looking for opportunities for research collaborations with both academic and industry partners. <br>
   Please feel free to reach out to me!
 - CV ([pdf](http://iehikim.github.io/files/CV-HIK.pdf), updated 2026.04.13)

 ## **Work Experiences**